-Recently I started buying bitcoins and I’ve heard a great deal of discusses inflation and deflation however, not many people actually know and think about what inflation and deflation are.
+Recently I started investing in bitcoins and I’ve heard a great deal of talks about inflation and deflation but not many people actually know and consider what inflation and deflation are.
 But let’s focus on inflation.

-We always needed ways to trade value and the most practical way to take action would be to link it with money.
-In the past it worked quite well as the money that was Bitcoin Evolution Scam issued was linked to gold.
-So every central bank needed enough gold to pay back all the money it issued.
+We always needed a method to trade value and probably the most practical way to take action is to link it with money.
+During the past it worked quite well because the money that has been issued was linked to gold.
+So every central bank had to have enough gold to cover back all of the money it issued.
 However, before century this changed and gold is not what is giving value to money but promises.
-As you can guess it’s very an easy task to abuse to such power and certainly the major central banks aren’t renouncing to do so.
-For this reason they’re printing money, so in other words they’re “creating wealth” out of thin air without really having it.
-This process not merely exposes us to risks of economic collapse but it results also with the de-valuation of money.
-Therefore, because money will probably be worth less, whoever is selling something has to raise the price of goods to reflect their real value, this is called inflation.
-But what’s behind the amount of money printing?
-Why are central banks doing this?
-Well would give you is that by de-valuing their currency they are helping the exports.
+As possible guess it’s very easy to abuse to such power and certainly the major central banks are not renouncing to do so.
+That is why they’re printing money, so quite simply they are “creating wealth” out of nothing without really having it.
+This technique not only exposes us to risks of economic collapse nonetheless it results also with the de-valuation of money.
+Therefore, because money is worth less, whoever is selling something must increase the price of goods to reflect their real value, this is called inflation.
+But what’s behind the money printing?
+Why are central banks doing so?
+Well the answer they might offer you is that by de-valuing their currency they are helping the exports.

 In fairness, inside our global economy that is true.
-However, that is not the only reason.
-By issuing fresh money we can afford to pay back the debts we had, put simply we make Bitcoin Evolution Review new debts to pay the old ones.
-But that is not only it, by de-valuing our currencies we are de-facto de-valuing our debts.
-That is why our countries love inflation.
+However, that’s not the only real reason.
+By issuing fresh money we can afford to pay back the debts we had, put simply we make new debts to cover the old ones.
+But that is not only it, by de-valuing our currencies we have been de-facto de-valuing our debts.
+That’s why our countries love inflation.
 In inflationary environments it’s simpler to grow because debts are cheap.
-But which are the consequences of all this?
+But what are the consequences of all this?
 It’s hard to store wealth.
-So if you keep carefully the money (you worked hard to obtain) in your money you’re actually losing wealth because your money is de-valuing pretty quickly.
+So if you keep the money (you worked hard to obtain) in your bank account you are actually losing wealth because your money is de-valuing pretty quickly.

-Because each central bank comes with an inflation target at around 2% we are able to well say that keeping money costs most of us at least 2% per year.
-This Bitcoin Evolution discourages savers and spur consumes.
-This is how our economies are working, based on inflation and debts.
+Because each central bank comes with an inflation target at around 2% we are able to well say that keeping money costs all of us at least 2% per year.
+This discourages savers and spur consumes.
+This is one way our economies are working, based on inflation and debts.

 What about deflation?
-Well this is exactly the opposite of inflation in fact it is the biggest nightmare for our central banks, let’s understand why.
-Basically, we’ve deflation when overall the prices of goods fall.
-This might be caused by a rise of value of money.
+Well this is exactly the opposite of inflation in fact it is the biggest nightmare for the central banks, let’s understand why.
+Basically, coincapcentral have deflation when overall the prices of goods fall.
+This might be caused by an increase of value of money.
 To begin with, it could hurt spending as consumers will be incentivised to save lots of money because their value increase overtime.
-Alternatively merchants will be under constant pressure.
-They will have to sell their goods quick otherwise they’ll lose money because the price they will charge for their services will drop over time.
-But when there is something we learned in these years is that central banks and governments usually do not care much about consumers or merchants, what they care the most is DEBT!!.
+On the other hand merchants will be under constant pressure.
+They’ll need to sell their goods quick otherwise they will lose money as the price they will charge because of their services will drop as time passes.
+But when there is something we learned in these years is that central banks and governments do not care much about consumers or merchants, what they care probably the most is DEBT!!.
 In a deflationary environment debt will become a real burden as it will only get bigger as time passes.
 Because our economies derive from debt you can imagine exactly what will be the consequences of deflation.

-So in summary, inflation is growth friendly but is founded on debt.
-Therefore the future generations can pay our debts.
-Deflation alternatively makes growth harder nonetheless it means that future generations won’t have much debt to pay (in such context it will be possible to afford slow growth).
+So in summary, inflation is growth friendly but is based on debt.
+Which means future generations can pay our debts.
+Deflation however makes growth harder nonetheless it implies that future generations won’t have much debt to pay (in such context it could be possible to afford slow growth).

-OK so how all this fits with bitcoins?
+OK so how all of this fits with bitcoins?

-Well, bitcoins are made to be an alternative for money also to be both a store of value and a mean for trading goods.
-They’re limited in number and we will never have a lot more than 21 million bitcoins around.
+Well, bitcoins are made to be an alternative for the money and to be both a store of value and a mean for trading goods.
+They are limited in number and we’ll never have a lot more than 21 million bitcoins around.
 Therefore they’re designed to be deflationary.
-We now have all seen what the consequences of deflation are.
+Now we have all seen what the consequences of deflation are.
 However, in a bitcoin-based future it could still be easy for businesses to thrive.
-The way to go will be to switch from the debt-based economy to a share-based economy.
-In fact, because contracting debts in bitcoins will be very costly business can still obtain the capital they need by issuing shares of these company.
-This could be an interesting alternative as it will offer you many investment opportunities and the wealth generated will undoubtedly be distributed more evenly among people.
-However, just for clarity, I must say that section of the costs of borrowing capital will be reduced under bitcoins because the fees would be extremely low and there will not be intermediaries between transactions (banks rip people off, both borrowers and lenders).
-This would buffer a number of the negative sides of deflation.
-Nevertheless, bitcoins will face many problems unfortunately, as governments still need fiat money to cover back the huge debts that people inherited from days gone by generations.
+The way to go will be to switch from a debt-based economy to a share-based economy.
+Actually, because contracting debts in bitcoins would be very costly business can still have the capital they need by issuing shares of their company.
+This could be a fascinating alternative as it will offer you many investment opportunities and the wealth generated will be distributed more evenly among people.
+However, simply for clarity, I must say that section of the costs of borrowing capital will be reduced under bitcoins because the fees will be extremely low and there won’t be intermediaries between transactions (banks rip people off, both borrowers and lenders).
+This would buffer some of the negative sides of deflation.
+Nevertheless, bitcoins will face many problems unfortunately, as governments still need fiat money to pay back the huge debts that we inherited from the past generations.